QiuYukang/5G-LENA/doc/source/nr-module.rst

 The ``NrRadioEnvironmentMapHelper`` allows also the visualization of the coverage holes when buildings are included in the deployment.
-An example is given in Figure :ref:`fig-CAexamplesBuildings`, where Isotropic antenna elements were configured to both gNBs of the example.
+An example is given in :numref:`fig-CAexamplesBuildings`, where Isotropic antenna elements were configured to both gNBs of the example.

 .. _fig-CAexamplesBuildings: